Poojahprabhu/Reconsys-Assignment-LLM/README.md

 Objective: Develop a RAG-based question-answering system that allows users to upload a document, ask questions about its content, and receive relevant answers.

-This repository contains a Python script that uses Hugging Face's BERT model for Question Answering on documents in PDF and TXT formats.
+- This repository contains a Python script that uses Hugging Face's BERT model for Question Answering on documents in PDF and TXT formats.
 The script provides a simple interface to upload a document, process the text, and ask questions based on the content of the document.

 #Features

-Extract text from PDF and TXT files.
+-Extract text from PDF and TXT files.
-Clean and preprocess the extracted text.
+-Clean and preprocess the extracted text.
-Split the text into manageable chunks.
+-Split the text into manageable chunks.
-Use Hugging Face's BERT model for Question Answering.
+-Use Hugging Face's BERT model for Question Answering.
-Provide an interface for users to upload documents and ask questions.
+-Provide an interface for users to upload documents and ask questions.

 #Requirements

-Python 3.6 or higher
+-Python 3.6 or higher
-IPython
+-IPython
-ipywidgets
+-ipywidgets
-pdfminer.six
+-pdfminer.six
-transformers
+-transformers
-torch
+-torch

 #Installation

-Clone the repository.
+- Clone the repository.

-Create a virtual environment and activate it.
+- Create a virtual environment and activate it.

-Install the required packages.
+- Install the required packages.

 #Usage

-Run the IPYNB in an Google colab or Jupyter Notebook environment.
+- Run the IPYNB in an Google colab or Jupyter Notebook environment.

-Upload a document (PDF or TXT) using the provided file upload widget.
+- Upload a document (PDF or TXT) using the provided file upload widget.

-Ask questions based on the uploaded document using the text input and submit button.
+- Ask questions based on the uploaded document using the text input and submit button.

 #Output Images